ross39/04e272ade285f510bcab0a3beb226056/README.md

 # known bugs:
 1. If you re-run main.py then the database will be reinitialized with the values from fake_data.json.
 This will cause the database to have duplicate entries.
 This is a bug and should be fixed.
+A fix would be to wrap the database initialization code in a decorator that ensures the function is only run once and only if the database is not already initialized.
+2. The tests invoke the main function which leads to database duplication as described above.
+The fix is relatively straightforward and is described above.
-2. Input validation is not complete, you can enter in weird date formats and the API will accept them with funny results.
+3. Input validation is not complete, you can enter in weird date formats and the API will accept them with funny results.
 This is a bug and should be fixed.

 # Why I made the design choices I did:
 1. Python is as close as you can get to pseudocode in real life.
 I enjoy it for prototyping